hans-mayer/blog/_posts/2025-12-20-GPSD-NTP-on-Raspberry-PI5-with-Trixie.markdown

 `minicom -b 9600 -o -D /dev/serial0`

 You should see a lot of clear text data coming from the GPS module.
 Of course the speed could be a different.
 If you see some wired character then it's the wrong speed.
 In my case it's working with 9600 bd.
 Typical baud rates are: 9600, 38400 or 115200 bd.
+But also possible 230400 or 460800 for newer GNSS receiver.

 Now it's time to start gpsd and see if it is working